lsst-ts/ts_phosim/README.md

 - **checkWfsStarCoor.py**: Test to add the stars on WFS and get the images.
 - **checkStarCoor.py**: Test to add the star by pixel position and get the image.
 - **checkStarCoorWiLsstFAM.py**: Test to add the star by pixel position in LSST FAM condition and get the images.
+- **opdClosedLoop.py**: Closed-loop simulation in the optical path difference (OPD) level, which means the wavefront estimation pipeline (WEP) is not considered.

 ## 5. Build the Document